ONLYOFFICE/DocumentServer/Readme.md

 ONLYOFFICE Document Server is a free collaborative online office suite comprising viewers and editors for texts, spreadsheets and presentations, fully compatible with Office Open XML formats: .docx, .xlsx, .pptx and enabling collaborative editing in real time.

-Starting from version 6.0, Document Server is now distributed under a new name - ONLYOFFICE Docs.
+Starting from version 6.0, Document Server is distributed under a new name - ONLYOFFICE Docs.

 ONLYOFFICE Docs can be used as a part of [ONLYOFFICE Workspace](#onlyoffice-workspace) or with third-party sync&share solutions (e.g. Nextcloud, ownCloud, Seafile) to enable collaborative editing within their interface.